odh-labs/predictive-maint/docs/image-detection-1-inference-demo-setup.md

 Add this to your system path.

 ### Prerequisite 3 - Install the JQ Javascript manipulation tool.
-Thi si serquired to extract data from JSON that the RHOAS CLI generates.
+This is required to extract data from JSON that the RHOAS CLI generates.
 It's available here:

 [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/)